Private School Act

 5. Number and qualifications of and candidates for board members, and the appointment, dismissal and reelection thereof.

-7. Organization and powers of the board, the number of meetings, the procedure for calling a board meeting, election of chairperson of the meeting, the method used to reach resolutions, provisions addressing conflicts of interest, etc.
+7. Organization and powers of the board, the number of meetings, the procedure for calling a board meeting, election of chairperson of the meeting, the method of a resolution, provisions addressing conflicts of interest, etc.

 8. Number, qualifications and powers of supervisors, and their appointment and dismissal.

-9. Management of the school legal person and the school(s) it establishes.
+9. Matters concerning the management of the school legal person and the school(s) it establishes.

-The Rules shall be approved by the legal person authority before the school legal person is formed.
-Changes to the Rules shall be approved by the legal person authority as well.
+The donation charter mentioned in the preceding paragraph shall be approved by the competent authority of legal persons before the school legal person is created.
+Changes to the charter shall be approved by the competent authority of legal persons as well.

-Guidelines for drawing up the Rules shall be drawn up by the Ministry.
+Regulations for drawing up the donation charter mentioned in Paragraph 1 shall be prescribed by the Ministry of Education.

 Article 11

 The donator or executor shall be the founder of the school legal person.
-The person designated by the donator or executor as the founder in accordance with the Rules may be the founder as well.
+The person designated by the donator or executor may be the founder in accordance with the donation charter as well.

 If the founder is a legal person, the representative it appoints shall exercise the legal person’s powers.